Land Stewardship as Spiritual Practice

-Sanctuary Maui is rooted in a Zen practice tradition that integrates meditation, mindful work, form, and connection with ʻāina.
+Sanctuary is rooted in a Zen practice tradition that integrates meditation, mindful work, form, and connection with ʻāina.
 Situated on the slopes of Haleakalā, our daily rhythm is both a spiritual path and an act of restoration.

 Sanctuary as a spiritual practice place.